THOMASELOVE/431-classes-2024/class03/README.md

 - To print RevealJS slides **to pdf**, [follow these instructions](https://quarto.org/docs/presentations/revealjs/presenting.html#print-to-pdf) using Google Chrome as your browser.
 - We attempt to record **most** 431 classes via Zoom and post the recording to Canvas.

-## Ten Interesting/Fun Facts about Students in this semester's 431 class

-1. I am a swimmer and a ventriloquist.
-2. I enjoy crocheting in my free time.
-3. I have a one-year-old baby boy.
-4. I hiked 3000 km from Lusaka, Zambia through Mozambique and down to Cape Town, South Africa.
-5. I love to sketch and cook.
-6. I played soccer in college and was a goalie, even though I am only 5'3" (160 cm).
-7. I work full time and commute from an hour away every day.
-8. I am from Ireland.
-9. I like to play golf, cats and classical piano.
-10. [Billy Mays](https://en.wikipedia.org/wiki/Billy_Mays) (the OxiClean pitch man) was my uncle!

-These come from the Welcome to 431 survey - some more results from that survey [can be found here](https://github.com/THOMASELOVE/431-classes-2024/blob/main/class02/welcome-report.md).

-- Saturday, I sang, danced and acted with the Hudson Players in the [Ohio Community Theatre Association](https://www.octa1953.org/)'s state competition, where the adjudicators positively described my performance in their comments and, in particular, singled out my shoes.

 ## Announcements

 1. Your next assignment is a [Minute Paper after Class 03](https://bit.ly/431-2024-minute-03), which you need to complete by NOON Wednesday 2023-09-04 (tomorrow).
 A Minute Paper is a short survey (completed using a Google Form) where you will answer a few questions about how the course is going for you.